ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 This document defines authentication and authorization in the context of interaction between two workloads.
 This is the core component of the WIMSE architecture {{?I-D.ietf-wimse-arch}}.
-Assume that Service A needs to call Service B. For simplicity, this document focuses on HTTP-based services, and the service-to-service call consists of a single HTTP request and its response.
+Assume that Workload A needs to call Workload B. For simplicity, this document focuses on HTTP-based workloads, and the workload-to-workload call consists of a single HTTP request and its response.
-We define the credentials that both services should possess and how they are used to protect the HTTP exchange.
+We define the credentials that both workloads should possess and how they are used to protect the HTTP exchange.

 There are multiple deployment styles in use today, and they result in different security properties.
 We propose to address them differently.

-* Many use cases have various middleboxes inserted between pairs of services, resulting in a transport layer that is not end-to-end encrypted.
+* Many use cases have various middleboxes inserted between pairs of workloads, resulting in a transport layer that is not end-to-end encrypted.
 We propose to address these use cases by protecting the HTTP messages at the application level ({{app-level}}).

-* The other commonly deployed architecture has a mutual-TLS connection between each pair of services.
+* The other commonly deployed architecture has a mutual-TLS connection between each pair of workloads.
 This setup can be addressed by a simpler solution ({{mutual-tls}}).

-It is an explicit goal of this protocol that a service deployment can include both architectures across a multi-chain call.
+It is an explicit goal of this protocol that a deployment of workloads can include both architectures across a multi-chain call.
-In other words, Service A can call Service B with mutual TLS protection, while the next call to Service C is protected at the application level.
+In other words, Workload A can call Workload B with mutual TLS protection, while the next call to Workload C is protected at the application level.

 For application-level protection we currently propose two alternative solutions, one inspired by DPoP {{?RFC9449}} and one which is a profile of HTTP Message Signatures {{!RFC9421}}.
 The design team believes that we need to pick